smartrecruiters/docker-bakery/README.md

  This section is dedicated for storing any custom properties that may be available for usage in `Dockerfile.template` files.
  Feel free to modify this section and provide properties according to your needs.
 Flat structure should be preserved.

  This section will also be updated with dynamic properties during runtime.
+Dynamic properties do not have to be defined in config as they are automatically added during runtime.

  Following properties belong to dynamic ones:
  - `DOCKERFILE_DIR` - will be replaced with currently processed dockerfile dir
  - `IMAGE_NAME` - will be replaced with currently processed image name
  - `IMAGE_VERSION` - will be replaced with currently processed image version
  - `*_VERSION` - where `*` is the image name.
 There will be that many properties of this kind as many images are in hierarchy.
 Initially those properties will be filled with latest versions of pushed images.
+ - `BAKERY_BUILDER_NAME` - will be replaced with the git user name (taken from `git config user.name`)
+ - `BAKERY_BUILDER_EMAIL` - will be replaced with the git user email (taken from `git config user.email`)
+ - `BAKERY_BUILDER_HOST` - will be replaced with hostname of the machine where build is executed
+ - `BAKERY_BUILD_DATE` - will be replaced with current build date
+ - `BAKERY_IMAGE_HIERARCHY` - will be replaced with the path representing image hierarchy in the following format:

+ `parent1:versionOfParent1->parent2:versionOfParent2->imageName:imageVersion`

+ Hierarchy is built automatically given that parent images are exporting the same `ENV` variable that can be accessed in child images.
+Check the example project for references.
+ - `BAKERY_SIGNATURE_VALUE` - will be replaced with a one liner string value embedding other `BAKERY*` variables together.
+Can be used in templates to create for example `ENV` variable.
+Example:

+  `SINGATURE=Builder Name;builder@email.com;builder-host-name;2018-03-16 15:47:58;alpine-java:8u144b01_jdk->mammal:3.2.0->dog:4.0.0->dobermann:4.0.0->smaller-dobermann:4.0.0`
+ - `BAKERY_SIGNATURE_ENVS` - will be replaced with embedded `BAKERY*` variables in a `key=value` format.
+Convenient if you wish to have all `BAKERY*` variables in a dockerfile under single key.
+ Check the example project for references.

 <a id="commands-config-section"></a>
 ## Commands config section